 Belfast natives Baroda consists lifelong friends Neil Goss, Michael Klontzakis and Christopher Parker.
 The trio have been championed by BBC Introducing, Amazing Radio and New Found Sound.
 The band headline The Union Bar at Queens University Student Union on Thursday 14 November 2024 and support Tomcat alongside Foreign Mornings on 8 November 2024 at Bennigan’s Bar in Derry.

-Foreign Mornings are a fast-paced alt. rock band from Belfast.
-They’ve been championed by RTE2XM, BBC Introducing, Amazing Radio, Hot Press and The Scotsman and take inspiration from artists such as Nirvana and Foo Fighters.
-They’ve toured the UK and Ireland and performed at festivals such as; Stendhal, Belladrum Tartan Heart Festival and Sound of Belfast.
+Foreign Mornings are a fast-paced alt. rock band from Belfast and Bangor.
+They’ve been championed by Radio 1, RTE2XM, BBC Introducing, Amazing Radio, Hot Press and The Scotsman.
+Taking inspiration from artists such as Nirvana and Foo Fighters.
+They’ve toured the UK and Ireland several times and performed at festivals such as; Stendhal, Belladrum Tartan Heart Festival and Sound of Belfast.

 Originally from Ireland, but currently based in Glasgow, Mima Merrow is a talented singer songwriter and multi-instrumentalist.
 After releasing her excellent debut album Almost Home in 2023.
 She secured airplay via BBC Radio Ulster, BBC Radio Foyle, BBC Radio Scotland, Amazing Radio and was featured in Scotland on Sunday.
 Catch Mima Merrow perform on Tuesday 12 November 2024 at The Dirty Onion and Yardbird in BELFAST for the Off Axis / Un-Convention showcase at Output as part of Sound of Belfast festival